 A Handswitch allows local electric control at the actuator.
 In either of the STOP positions, the motor is blocked from running.
-In the CW or CCW positions, the motor runs to move the output shaft in the corresponding direction.
-When moving the output shaft using the Handswitch, the motor will stop when the over-travel limit switches are reached.
+In the CW or CCW positions, the motor runs to move the output shaft the corresponding in direction.
+When moving the output shaft using the Handswitch, the motor will stop when over-travel the limit switches are reached.
 The Handswitch may be locked in the AUTO position to prevent local control.